Brunei Travel Advice

 Security travel advice for Brunei

-The general threat of terrorism directly to Brunei is relatively low however travellers are advised to remain vigilant to the wider threat of global terrorism, particularly aimed at the western population.
+The current travel advice for Brunei is to remain cautious when visiting this country, the general threat of terrorism is relatively low however travellers are advised to remain vigilant to the wider threat of global terrorism, particularly aimed at the western population.

-Whilst the crime levels in Brunei are little to worry about, you should be wary of petty crimes such as pick pocketing.
+Whilst the crime levels in Brunei are little to worry about, the travel advice for Brunei is that you should be wary of petty crimes such as pick pocketing.
 This is especially popular on public transport.
 Theft of valuables from cars have also been reported, ensure that you do not leave any valuables in your vehicle at any times.

 Recent security events